methi1999/methi1999.github.io/_pages/index.md

 Hello there!
 My name is Mithilesh Vaidya.

+I am an AI Researcher at Descript.

-I am pursuing a Master's in Computer Science at GeorgiaTech.
+I graduated with a Master's in Computer Science from GeorgiaTech.

 I am broadly interested in the fields of **Machine Learning, Speech Processing** and **Computational Neuroscience**.